Xennet/xennetdocs/README.md

 ### Additional Features

-The XenFS client will allow storing and retrieving files or folders encrypted with the user's private key.
+The ZenFS client will allow storing and retrieving files or folders encrypted with the user's private key.
 This allows pivate data to be stored securely.

 Bitorrent interfacce implementation is straight-forward.
-The metainfo file is appended with a tracker field, which points to localhost to a port xenfsd listens on, seemlessly serves any standard Bitorrent client.
+The metainfo file is appended with a tracker field, which points to localhost to a port ZenFSd listens on, seemlessly serves any standard Bitorrent client.

-## Xentube
+## ZenTube

-Xentube is a video portal implemented over XenFS and Zennet, with parameterization, configuration and tools allowing a distributed video streaming and encoding service, without the average user having to deal with Xencoins or even know about them.
+ZenTube is a video portal implemented over ZenFS and Zennet, with parameterization, configuration and tools allowing a distributed video streaming and encoding service, without the average user having to deal with Zencoins or even know about them.

-A dedicated Xentube client will be developed.
-This client will include Zennetd and xenfsd, but this part of the application will not be visible to the average user.
-Of course, the user will have the option to interact with Zennetd directly or using Zennet-qt, as well as for xenfsd.
+A dedicated ZenTube client will be developed.
+This client will include Zennetd and ZenFSd, but this part of the application will not be visible to the average user.
+Of course, the user will have the option to interact with Zennetd directly or using Zennet-qt, as well as for ZenFSd.

-The video uploading task is the same as in XenFS, with an extra operation.
+The video uploading task is the same as in ZenFS, with an extra operation.
 Each video will be encoded into various common resolutions, to allow low-bandwidth streaming or lowering the resolution for i.e. handheld devides.
-The Xentube client will publish such a task of uploading and encoding with appropriate parameters, to be discussed later.
+The ZenTube client will publish such a task of uploading and encoding with appropriate parameters, to be discussed later.

 The actual player to be used for watching videos can be any standard Bitorrent player such as Popcorn TV or XMBC.

-The Xentube client will be accessible via a web browser pointed to localhost.
-Xentube will implement a web application allowing users to browse, search, tag and upload content, as well as downloading or streaming with torrent magnet links.
+The ZenTube client will be accessible via a web browser pointed to localhost.
+ZenTube will implement a web application allowing users to browse, search, tag and upload content, as well as downloading or streaming with torrent magnet links.

 ### Resource Requirements